springernature/vpat/nature-content-discovery.md

 </ul></td>
 <td>Supports</td>
 <td>
 The pages of this product do not depend solely on sensory characteristics such as shape, size, visual location, orientation, or sound to understand content.
+<br><br>
 Icons may be displayed to control functionality, but adjacent visible text labels or aria-labels are also provided to ensure that relationships are available to Assistive Technologies.
 </td>
 </tr>